iotaledger/goshimmer/documentation/docs/tooling/rand_seed_and_rand_address.md

 ## Rand Seed

-The rand seed tool is a CLI script a bit more complete than the previous one.
-It let you generate in a text file a seed (encoded in base58 and base64), its relative identity and its public key.
-The execution is still simple:
+## Rand Seed

+You can use the `rand-address` tool to generate a text file with the following:

+* A [seed](/../tutorials/send_transaction#seed), represented in Base64 and Base58.
+* The seed's relative identity, as a Base58 string.
+* The relative identity's public, key in Base58.

 ```shell
 cd tools/rand-seed